Taiwan holds war games amid tensions and typhoon: What you need to know

 China halts nuclear arms talks with US over Taiwan support

-Beijing, which considers Taiwan a breakaway province of China, has responded to the January election victory of pro-independence President William Lai Ching-te by escalating provocative military exercises around the island.
+Beijing, which considers Taiwan a breakaway province of China, has responded to the January election victory of pro-independence President William Lai Ching-te by escalating military exercises around the island.

 Facing rising pressure, Taiwan has said this year’s games will aim to be as close as possible to real-life combat, abandoning what critics have labelled as some of the drill’s more theatrical elements.